Safely Working with Gas Discharge Lamps and

 - Deduct one foot of tube for every pair of electrodes (tube section).

-the dimmer it will be.
-Transformers come with different current
+dimmer it will be.
+Transformers come with different current ratings.
+For larger

 - Don't attempt to run too much tube on a transformer, since it can cause